Aakif17/obsidian-vault/Home.md

-This is my first Obsidian note!
+## This is my First Obsidian Note!
-Notes to be made: